Tony-Chau/Graph-Email/README.md

 # Graph-Email

-Just testing this with Email, angular, and plot.ly
+Just testing this with Email, React, and ApexChart

-The Finnancial Sample is from Microsoft Excel Example.
+The chart example was from ApexCharts